What we do

 Environmental justice is at the core of who we are for a very simple reason: communities of color and lower incomes are disproportionately affected by pollution.
 Birmingham was built in the late 1800s on the strength of the iron and steel industry.
+Along with heavy industry came decades of air, land, and water pollution.
+Combined with Jim Crow-era policies like racial segregation and redlining, the result was generations sacrificed to pollution and contamination.
 We aim to protect everyone’s right to breathe clean, healthy air and to participate in decisions that affect their air quality and environment.